vEnhance/web.evanchen.cc/input/faq-contest.md

 For this reason, a lot of strong students still do full write-ups anyway, especially those who have a "do things well" habit.

+I'd say use your judgment.
+If your solution involves a long but straightforward arithmetic calculation, for example, then transcribing that full calculation into a text editor is likely unnecessary.
+Conversely, if you have a lot of moving parts or confusing logic, writing those out can help you make sure it checks out.

 That said, I think it is usually a mistake to write nothing at all.
 For OTIS, I require my students to at least write down a couple sentences on the main idea of their solution --- so that,